hannahker/hannahker.com/content/projects/Spatio-temporal tweets/_index.md

 ### Theories in spatiotemporal GIS

 Any geospatial inquiry relating to phenomena such as movement, change, event, or process must consider both space and time.
 It is challenging, however, to combine spatial and temporal attributes of data to learn about spatiotemporal geographic phenomena.
-The metaphor of the map has been a longstanding conceptual framework for GIS and geography[^1].
-As maps are largely static representations of geographic entities, frameworks for rigorous spatiotemporal analyses have often been overlooked [^1][^2][^3].
+The metaphor of the map has been a longstanding conceptual framework for GIS and geography.[^1] As maps are largely static representations of geographic entities, frameworks for rigorous spatiotemporal analyses have often been overlooked.[^1][^2][^3]

-GIS often relies on the 'snapshot' model to communicate changes over space and time[^4].
-With this model, change is identified by comparing various data layers sharing the same spatial extent but different temporal attributes.
+GIS often relies on the 'snapshot' model to communicate changes over space and time.[^4] With this model, change is identified by comparing various data layers sharing the same spatial extent but different temporal attributes.
 While this approach may be suitable for investigating phenomena such as land use change, it is insufficient in capturing the dynamic nature of phenomena such as events, movement, and process.

 In this project I have attemped to move beyond this 'snapshot' model of spatiotemporal data analysis and representation.
 The approach presented in this project aligns with the aims of temporal GIS in that it challenges the primacy of static spatial representations and presents a means to more rigorously investigate time within a GIScience investigation.